Gastric Sleeve Surgery Post Operative Guidelines

 Vertical Sleeve Gastrectomy (VSG), also called Gastric Sleeve, is an impressive surgical treatment for obesity with quick weight loss results and low complication risk.
 You have made a commitment to acquire this life-changing tool and you are on your way to a healthier life.
-To have a successful gastric sleeve surgery, patients will need to follow strict guidelines.
-These guidelines will help you lose weight, minimize complications, risks, and even unwanted side effects.

-Things to Follow After Surgery:
+Steps to Follow After Gastric Sleeve Surgery:

 - Exercise – Patients who exercise will accelerate weight loss and reduce side effects.
 Exercise will also increase patient morale and reduce depression.
 Patients should exercise for 30-35 minutes, 4 or 5 days per week.